20.00 Uhr

 Playing music together means learning from one another.
 This motto is especially true in the Orchesterakademie, where talented young musicians from all over the world come together to play music with orchestral musicians in an ensemble.
 The idea behind the Konzerthaus Berlin Orchesterakademie goes even further.
 The young musicians receive a scholarship for up to two years.
 During this time, an orchestral colleague assists the young musician as a mentor, providing lessons and an introduction to the musical tradition of the Konzerthausorchester.

 Vacant positions are published as they occur.
-The Academy is coordinated by the orchestral office and by KHO's violist Felix Korinth, who does his great work on an honorary basis.
+The Academy is coordinated by the orchestral office and by KHO's violist Felix Korinth, who does his work on an honorary basis.

 With their namesake the academy honors the Konzerthausorchester’s great Chief Conductor from 1960 to 1977: Kurt Sanderling led the orchestra, back then called the Berliner Sinfonie-Orchester, to international prominence and its high reputation.
 In light of the drastically reduced number of musicians due to the construction of the Berlin Wall, he turned to the four GDR-conservatories to rebuild the orchestra with the help of these young musicians.
 This recognition of young talent is nowadays mirrored in our academy.